Tennis clubs and venues

 - LTA Advantage Compete members

 - LTA approved County & District Leagues and their committees

 The LTA policy covers venues with regard to their liability towards anyone on site, including members, non-members, visitors, contractors and members of the public.

 The difference with members is they are themselves covered if they cause an injury and are sued, whereas that cover isn’t provided to non-members.
 So the registered venue is covered in respect of P&P members if they are injured, but they are not covered personally.
 If a visitor such as a P&P visitor injured another person and was sued, they wouldn’t be covered, themselves for any compensation they had to pay, whereas if they were a member of the club they would be.

 Who is not covered?

-Cover has been arranged for LTA registered venues that are members' clubs, however commercial centres and Local Authority venues should arrange their own insurance cover.
+Local Authorities should arrange their own insurance cover.
 Please give Howden a call to discuss your requirements.